Bipul-Harsh/Bipul-Harsh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on improving my efficiency
-- 🌱 I’m currently learning Machina Learning and Flutter
+- 🌱 I’m currently learning Machina Learning and AI
-- 👯 I’m looking to collaborate on some cool projects and
+- 👯 I’m looking to collaborate on some cool projects and become part of its evolution.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...